 Select this item to control the relative balance between the remote flash units in groups A and B and adjust flash output for group C. Output for group C is adjusted manually.

-- - Choose the balance between groups A and B.
+- 3 a: Adjust quick wireless control settings. - Choose the balance between groups A and B.